Curtin-Open-Knowledge-Initiative/coki-ries/README.md

 ## Background

-The [Curtin Open Knowledge Initiative][COKI] (COKI) aggregates bibliometric and bibliographic data from publicly available sources such as [Crossref], [Unpaywall], [OpenCitations], [Microsoft Academic Graph], and [OpenAlex].
-The resultant [BigQuery] database contains records for over 120 million research publications and forms a foundation for further analysis by the [COKI] team.

 [Excellence in Research for Australia][ERA] (ERA) is a periodic assessment that is conducted by the [Australian Research Council][ARC] (ARC).
 The assessment focuses on the activity of 42 Australian higher education providers (HEPs) across [236 ANZSRC fields of research][ANZSRC] (FoR).
 Performance is assessed (per HEP and FoR) by comparing research outputs to local and world benchmarks.
 Analysis has a citation-focus and draws from publication metadata provided by the participating HEPs.

+The [Curtin Open Knowledge Initiative][COKI] (COKI) aggregates bibliometric and bibliographic data from publicly available sources such as [Crossref], [Unpaywall], [OpenCitations], [Microsoft Academic Graph], and [OpenAlex].
+The resultant [BigQuery] database contains metadata for over 120 million research publications and forms the foundation for further analysis by the [COKI] team.

-This software project has been developed to demonstrate how the [COKI] database may be used as a foundation for [ERA]-like analysis.
+This software project has been developed to demonstrate how the [COKI] database may be used to run an [ERA]-like analysis.
 The methodology is guided by published [ERA methods] and makes use of journal-level metadata from the [ERA 2023 Journal List].
-However, the system is amenable to extension, outside of the ERA scope, to include any institution with a [ROR] identifier, and any research-topic vocabulary that has been assigned to research articles (eg, via machine-learning classifiers).
+The workflows are amenable to extension, outside of the ERA scope, to include any institution (with a [ROR] identifier) and any research-topic vocabulary that has been assigned to research articles (eg, via machine-learning classifiers).

 ## Demo System

-This codebase is free and open source ([FOSS]), however data access is limited.
+This codebase is free and open source ([FOSS]), however access to the COKI database is limited.
 For evaluation purposes, a subset of the [COKI] dataset has been extracted and [made available][demodata] via [Google Cloud Storage][GCS].
-This subset is limited to metadata for approximately two million journal-articles that:
+The subset is limited to metadata for approximately two million journal-articles that:

 - were published in 2016,
 - could be linked to at least one research institution (via [ROR] identifier), and
 - could be linked to a journal in the [ERA 2023 Journal List] (via [ISSN]).

-To build a database, you will need access to your own [BigQuery] instance and to a workstation that has either [Docker] or [NodeJS] installed.
-Follow the [installation instructions][install] to get started.
+To compile SQL scripts, you will need a workstation that has either [Docker] or [NodeJS].
+If you wish to run the queries, to build a demo database, then you will need access to your own [BigQuery] instance.
+Follow the [installation instructions][install] to continue.

 ## Documentation

 - [Installation][install] - system requirements and installation (Docker, OS X or Linux)
 - [Configuration][configure] - description of configuration options
-- [Workflow][workflow] - detailed workflow diagram (Mermaid plot)
 - [Usage][usage] - command line interface instructions
 - [Roadmap][roadmap] - future development roadmap
+- [Workflow][workflow] - detailed workflow diagram
-- [Method][methods] - a description of the methods used to build benchmarks & indicators
+- [Method][methods] - description of the methods used to build benchmarks & indicators
-- [Concepts][concepts] - some general concepts

 ## Structure